Cadey/BRC101/readme.md

 | d | Issuer domain | string |
 | v | Issuer validation type | "dns" \| "http" |

+> When using DNS validation and TXT record with the ordinal ID as a value should be returned.
+> When using HTTP a .well-known/Ordinal/Collection.[OrdinalCollectionId].ord should return a 200.

 ### NFT creation

 Each NFT minted in a collection refers back to the nftHashCol by leveraging an ordinal ID.
 This structure not only enhances the system's efficiency but also solidifies the element of trust.